Amdrel/jamiekuppens.com/content/post/building-multi-tenant-applications-on-gae/index.md

 I've created a Goal tracking application that showcases using namespace enabled APIs effectively to implement multi-tenancy.
 You can try the demo [here](https://github.com/Reshurum) if you want to see the final result before continuing (note that data is wiped on a weekly basis).
-This application will allow users to sign up through a public
+This application allows users to sign up through a public signup interface and from there they can create teams and invite other users to them.